 From the perspective of the Company, the principal risks and uncertainties are managed within the framework established for the Group and are not managed separately for the Company.
-Full details of the Group's approach to risk is included in the LBG Annual Report, these include Capital, Change and execution, Climate, Conduct, Data, Operational, Operational resilience and Regulatory and legal risk.
-Further details of the Company's and Group's financial risk management policy are contained in note 17 to the financial statements.
+Further details of the Company's and Group's risk management policy are included in note 16 to the financial statements.